St Mary's Church, Woolton: Stained glass windows

+The window in the South Transept was erected to the memory of Francis and Clare Reynolds, buried outside by the church entrance, who lived in what is now Reynolds Park.
+The window depicts St Francis and St Clare.
+Francis and Clare Reynolds were members of the third order of St Francis.
+The other two saints Elizabeth of Hungary and St Vincent de Paul are patrons of the third order.
+In the small panes below each saint are scenes from their life.

+Central to the rose window, found in the North Transept is Our Lady of Perpetual Succour.
+This icon was brought to Liverpool in 1866 by the Redemptorists.

 Associated buildings

 Presbytery

 The presbytery was built in 1864, and designed by E. W. Pugin.
 It is constructed in stone, and has a slate roof.
 The presbytery has two storeys and a front of three bays, the outer bays projecting under gables.
 In the centre bay is a gablet, and the third bay contains a single-storey canted bay window.
 The presbytery is connected on the left by a single-storey corridor with a central gabled entrance and a ridge dormer.
 It is designated as a Grade II listed building.

 Parish Centre (Formally Much Woolton Catholic Primary School)

 The school was built in 1869, with its entrance in Mount Street.
 It is constructed in red sandstone with a slate roof.
 The school is in two storeys and has a nine-bay front, the central bay projecting forward under a gable.
 The windows in the ground floor have three lights under ogee heads; those in the upper floor have two lights under cusped heads.
 In the gable of the projecting wing is a rose window.
 The school is also listed at Grade II.
 The school building is now used at the Parish Hall and the ground floor is a Nursery.